Have you ever tried mujadara? If not, you’re totally missing out.

 What is Mujadara?

 Mujadara is a satisfying vegetarian dish with Middle Eastern and Arab influences.
-It’s traditionally made with rice, lentils, and caramelized onions, making it incredibly affordable and satisfying.
+It’s traditionally made with rice, lentils, and caramelized onions, making it incredibly affordable and satisfying (and naturally plant-based!).

 The spices can range in simplicity from just salt, pepper, and cumin to more complex flavors like cinnamon, lemon peel, and cayenne pepper.